tedcolvin/flan/README.md

 and not powerfull enough.

-With Treexl is possible to support a large (safe) subset o 'SQL where', including the ability to generate the actual 'SQL where' expression that is sent to the database, without gotchas like SQL Injection but without compromising the performance.
+With Treexl is possible to support a large (safe) subset o 'SQL where', including the ability to generate the actual 'SQL where' expression that is sent to the database, avoiding gotchas like SQL Injection without compromising the performance of database native queries.

 ## License